History of the French in Louisville: 19th century

 Shippingport remained a large part of early French immigrants' lives until a flood in 1832.
 Portland then became the more prominent area for the French-based community after the flood.
 In the mid-19th century, the French commerce boomed.
 Frenchman James Berthoud established Kentucky's second insurance agency and chartered the first Bank of Kentucky.
 Berthoud's son Nicholas went on to be a charter member of the Louisville and Portland Canal.

 Louisville experienced its largest impact from immigration in the period from 1830 to 1850.
 The majority of immigrants were of French, German, and Irish descent.
 The two counties that saw the most impact in the Louisville Metropolitan Statistical Area were Jefferson County, Kentucky and Floyd County, Indiana.
 The populations for the two counties doubled within this time period.
 Floyd County saw French immigrants locating in the county as early as 1817.

 Post-1900

 As a tribute to Louisville's connection to the French, Louisville's sister city in France, Montpellier, gave Louisville a statue of King Louis XVI of France, the namesake of Louisville, that it held in storage for years.
 The statue was officially presented in 1967, and still stands at the southeast street corner of Louisville Metro Hall.

-French influence remains in the community by such groups as the Alliance Française of Louisville which hosts events and help teach French.
+French influence remains in the community via groups such as the Alliance Française de Louisville which hosts events and helps teach French.